allpix-squared/allpix-squared/src/modules/CSADigitizer/README.md

 * `graph_file`: The path to the .csv file containing the graph of the response function.
 * The file should be written in the following format: `x,y` (comma separated values), where x is the time and y the amplitude of the response function at that time point.
 Each pair of values should be written in a new line.
 * `graph_time_unit`: Time unit in which the time on the response function graph is expressed.
 Should be a double.
+Defaults to seconds (s).
+* `graph_amplitude_unit`: The unit in which data on the y-axis of the response function graph is expressed.
+Should be a double.
+Defaults to volts per electron (V/e).

 ### Plotting parameters